-Fig. 2 Comparison of nondimensional aggregate absorption cross section.

-The present normalized averaged absorption and total scattering cross sections over both orientation and aggregate realization for a given aggregate size are compared with the results of RDG and our previous GMM for a single aggregate realization using the same fractal parameters and soot refractive index [22] in Figs. 2 and 3, respectively.
+Fig. 2 Comparison of nondimensional aggregate absorption cross section our previous GMM for a single aggregate realization using the same fractal parameters and soot refractive index [22] in Figs. 2 and 3, respectively.
 The superscript p indicates quantities of the primary particle in the Rayleigh limit.
 It is evident from these figures that the effect of realization averaging is quite small, consistent with the results displayed in Table 1.
-Nevertheless, realization averaging results in a smoother distribution of Cabs.
+Nevertheless, realization averaging results in a smoother distribution of $C{abs}$ .
 The deviation of the RDG results from those of GMM or other more accurate solutions is well known, especially for the absorption cross section.
-These results indicate that it is adequate to perform GMM calculations for the absorption and total scattering cross sections and the asymmetry parameter of an ensemble of random oriented fractal aggregates using just a single realization.
+These results indicate that it is adequate to perform GMM calculations for the absorption and total scattering cross sections and the asymmetry parameter of an ensemble of randomoriented fractal aggregates using just a single realization.
 In this regard, the present finding agrees with that made by Liu and Mishchenko [19].
 This conclusion has significant implications in practice, since it means not only that previous results of the optical properties of fractal aggregates based on a single realization are valid but also huge computing efforts can be avoided in future studies.